Temporal Concatenation for Markov Decision Processes: Examples and Illustrative Applications

 \section{Examples and Illustrative Applications}

-In this section we discuss several examples to illustrate the properties of the $\epsilon$-diameter, and corroborate the theoretical results in Section \ref{sec:main_result}.
-In Section \ref{subsec:dgt} we introduce the deterministic graph traversal (DGT) problems, a family of MDP instances with finite $0$-diameter and noiseless transitions.
-In Section \ref{subsec:xisgt} we introduce the $\xi$-stochastic graph traversal ($\xi$-SGT) problems, which is a generalization of the DGT with stochastic transitions.
-In Section \ref{subsec:dem} we present a model of dynamic energy management with storage, which is an illustrative example of the $\xi$-SGT family.
+In this section we discuss several examples to illustrate the properties of the $\epsilon$-diameter and corroborate the theoretical results in Section \ref{sec:main_result}.
+In Section \ref{subsec:dgt}, we introduce the deterministic graph traversal (DGT) problems, a family of MDP instances with finite $0$-diameter and noiseless transitions.
+In Section \ref{subsec:xisgt}, we introduce the $\xi$-stochastic graph traversal ($\xi$-SGT) problems, which is a generalization of the DGT with stochastic transitions.
+In Section \ref{subsec:dem}, we present a model of dynamic energy management with storage, which is an illustrative example of the $\xi$-SGT family.
 We also present simulation results for the deterministic graph traversal models in Section \ref{subsec:numerical} to explore the average-case scaling behavior of the regret within this family.
+In Section \ref{subsec:runtime}, we provide additional simulation examples of this model to illustrate the run-time reduction from using the temporal concatenation heuristic.
+In Section \ref{subsec:garnet}, we present simulation results of a more popular family of MDP instances known as the Generalized Average-Reward Non-stationary Environment Test-bench (GARNET) model.